-We test our hypotheses using data on political interest representation from the population of interest groups registered as lobbyists in the European Union Transparency Register.2 Although not a state, the EU adopts decisions that have substantial effects on the daily lives of its 450 million citizens (Hix and Hoyland, 2011).
-As a result of its large scale and scope of its decision-making powers, the roughly 12,000 interest groups that are registered include actors that are headquartered in not only the EU member states, but also roughly 90 non-EU countries around the world that have lobbying interests in the EU.
+As a result of the EU's large scale and the scope of its decision-making powers, it is also important to note that the roughly 12,000 interest groups that are registered include actors that are headquartered in not only EU member states, but also roughly 90 non-EU countries that have lobbying interests in the EU.
 In this way, we analyze information for interest groups that are active in a number different polities around the world beyond the EU political system.
 Although registration is voluntary, interest groups face strong incentives to register in order to participate in the European Commission's consultations and meetings, and to serve on its advisory committees.
-The Register is continuously updated and has a Secretariat, which undertakes data quality checks and adjudicates complaints.
+The Register is continuously updated and has a Secretariat, which aims at securing the quality of the data by undertaking quality checks.